dtro-devuk/KnowledgeBase/JavaScript-Frameworks/React-JS/ReactJS.md

 }

 <div>
-    <h2 style={myStyle}>> Title </h2>
+    <h2 style={myStyle}>Sub Title</h2>
 </div>
 ```

-React will also automatically append px after the number value on specific elements.
+React will also automatically append "px" after the number value on specific elements.

 #### Comments

-Need to also be in curly brackets
+Need to also be in curly brackets...

 ```
 <div>